mother-of-all-self-hosting/mash-playbook/docs/services/nextcloud.md

 #                                                                      #
 ########################################################################
 ```
-This will create a `mash-redis` Redis instance on this host.
+This will create a `mash-keydb` KeyDB instance on this host.

-This is only recommended if you won't be installing other services which require Redis.
-Alternatively, go for [Creating a Redis instance dedicated to Nextcloud](#creating-a-redis-instance-dedicated-to-nextcloud).
+This is only recommended if you won't be installing other services which require KeyDB.
+Alternatively, go for [Creating a KeyDB instance dedicated to Nextcloud](#creating-a-keydb-instance-dedicated-to-nextcloud).

-#### Creating a Redis instance dedicated to Nextcloud
+#### Creating a KeyDB instance dedicated to Nextcloud

 The following instructions are based on the [Running multiple instances of the same service on the same host](../running-multiple-instances.md) documentation.